 When we review our projects, we also do things like re-confirming the project delivery cost.
 Just like the cost of living increases gradually with inflation, the cost of project deliverables can also change over time.
-As you know, through B1G1, 100% of what you give gets passed on to the Worthy Causes.
-But if the costing gets outdated, the 100% might not be enough to deliver the same benefits.
+As you know, through B1G1, all your contributions are passed onto the Worthy Causes excluding credit card and bank fees.
+But if the costing gets outdated, that might not be enough to deliver the same benefits.
 So we pay attention to that.

 To keep these project status changes from creating any inconvenience to your business, we recommend a couple of important things when you are determining how to give.